This Day in History, December 19th: Johnny Carson Accidentally Starts a Month Long, Nation-Wide Toilet Paper Shortage Crisis

 After several days of toilet paper shortages due to this hysteria, Carson went on the air to try to explain it had been a joke and apologized.
 But because there really was a toilet paper shortage now and the shelves were almost always empty of TP at this time, whenever some would come in, people would buy it all and hoard it.
 This toilet paper shortage lasted a full three weeks.

-Incidentally, in the panic that ensued after Orson Welles’ famous performance of H.G.
+Incidentally, in the “panic” (there really wasn’t one in reality) after Orson Welles’ famous performance of H.G.
 Wells’ The War of the Worlds many people tried to sue for a variety of things, such as for the mental anguish the broadcast caused due to being presented as if it were actually happening.
 Among all the suits, which were summarily dismissed, only one person got what he was asking for.
 That person was a black man who had spent the money he had been saving for a pair of shoes on trying to escape the invading Martians.
 When Welles’ heard about this, he insisted that the man be reimbursed his shoe money.